MMrFalcon/WarehouseService/README.md

 You can run application with Maven.
 To do this go to your app root directory and type `./mvnw spring-boot:run`

 You can run .jar file directly.
-To generate .jar file go to you application root directory and type `./mvnw clean`
+To generate .jar file go to your application root directory and type `./mvnw clean`
 `./mvnw install`